darkspeedy26/DS26-Jubilee-ConfigBackup/README.md

 # DS26-Jubilee-ConfigBackup
 !!!
 WIP - use at your own risk !!!

-I modified and tried to simplify typqxq's backupconfig of his KTCv1 for his duet to work with his KTCCv2.
+I made a mix of [TypQxQ's](https://github.com/TypQxQ/KTC) KTCv1 backupconfig for his duet to work with his, wich i mixed with examples for his [KTCv2](https://github.com/TypQxQ/KTC) which i mixed with my Jubilee setup
 I also rotated the bed 90° in the config, but that might have broken the pause command.
 Might also have broken other config things.